gauthig/greenbutton-influxdb/README.md

 - Must have access to influxdb v1

-- Update energyimport.json paramter file
+- Update energyimport.json parameter file

 - Run the program, to test you can use the SCE-NEMFILE.sample file